Shivaprasadr/my_flask_project/keycloak/keycloak-poc-main - working1/README.md

+# Note and comments for my project update, I have tried to make the code successful if they are run in individual make files and not all at once

+# Note and comments for my project update, I have tried to make the code successful if they are run in individual make files and not all at once

+# Note and comments for my project update, I have tried to make the code successful if they are run in individual make files and not all at once

+# Note and comments for my project update, I have tried to make the code successful if they are run in individual make files and not all at once

+# Run first Keycloak and cnfigure the clients for weba nd api which is must be set and then start their respective dockers

 # Example of an Auth Service using Keycloak

 This is a example project to show a simple use case of Keycloack as auth service and how to interact with a web app and an api.